YasserREED/Stealling_Cookies/README.md

 # Stealling Cookies

-All Payload that used from this Youtube Video
+All Payload used from this YouTube Video

 https://youtu.be/Kh1sgI5yLdk

-# Takeing The Cookie From Python3 Server Listener
+# Take the Cookie From Python3 Server Listener

 1 - Strat Python Server: